Select your municipality in order to see information about local services when browsing the site.

 If the youngest child of the family is under three years of age, a parent may receive child home care allowance (kotihoidon tuki) if he or she takes care of the child at home.
 If you are entitled to child home care allowance, you can apply for it from Kela.
 You can fill in the application online or post it to Kela.
 You can also visit a Kela office.
 Espoo has four Kela offices.

 The City of Espoo pays an additional Espoo supplement to families who care for a child under 3 years of age at home.
-Parents who care for all under-school-age children of the family are entitled to apply for the Espoo supplement.

 Read more: Benefits for looking after a child at home